karthik-d/authenticated-todo-api-from-scratch/Task2-CSVParsing/README.md

 - When the header is read, the number of subjects are inferred, assuming the first column to be a list of names

-- A `for loop` is used to read the rest of the file and in each iteration,
+- A for-loop is used to read the rest of the file and in each iteration,

 	- The subject scores of the current student are compared with the current maximum, and replaced if higher.